firehol/firehol/doc/fireqos/introduction.md

 ---------------------------

-This is a reference guide with specific detailed information on commands and configuration syntax for the FireHOL and FireQOS tools.
+This is a reference guide with specific detailed information on commands and configuration syntax for the FireQOS tool.
 The reference is unlikely to be suitable for newcomers to the tools, except as a means to look up more information on a particular command.